phcollignon/Typing/README.md

-# MTGAP workaround for french (or other foreign language)
+# MTGAP workaround for french

 This fork is a workaround of https://github.com/michaeldickens/Typing to support french accents.